mslacken/clustduct/docs/README.md

 Once dnsmasq has been configured, it may be (re)started.

-## `genders` databases for the node configuration
+### `genders` databases for the node configuration
 The genders database connects the *mac* addresses of the *compute nodes* with the *ip* address and the corresponding FQDN .
 A flat file in `/etc/genders` is used as database.
 If the mac addresses of the hosts are known they may also be added before the node installation, if not they can be set during the boot process or, depending on the configuration, will be added in linear manner.

 ### Adding known `mac` addresses to `genders`
-Previosily known `mac` addresses of nodes may be added to the database by adding a single line which contains the node name and mac address to the file `/etc/genders`.
+Previously known `mac` addresses of nodes may be added to the database by adding a single line which contains the node name and mac address to the file `/etc/genders`.
 The format must be like
 ```
 NODENAME mac=$MACADDRESS
 ```